wukekever/DGM-and-DRM/README.md

 # DGM-and-DRM
-A comparison study of deep Galerkin method and deep Ritz method for elliptic problems with different boundary conditions
+codes for paper: A comparison study of deep Galerkin method and deep Ritz method for elliptic problems with different boundary conditions